PARC AN COLAN ALLOTMENT ASSOCIATION RULES

 1.2.1 Promote the growing of fruit, vegetables and flowers.

-1.2.3 Help us to manage the site to promote a community spirit among members and the local neighbourhood.
+1.2.3 Help us to manage the site to promote a community spirit amongst members and the local neighbourhood.

 1.2.4 Protect, enhance and promote a healthy and wildlife friendly environment.